 Constructive Termination Claims

 Another common complaint is that an employer has “constructively terminated” a worker recovering from an injury by taking action that essentially forces the injured worker to quit.
 Plaintiffs in constructive termination cases allege that employers use a variety of tactics, including moving the worker to a harder job, changing the worker’s shift to a less desirable or inconsistent schedule, lowering the worker’s pay, changing the worker’s fringe benefits, constantly criticizing the employee, or otherwise making the work environment intolerable.
 Constructive termination claims can be difficult to prove.
 Iowa courts hold that

 Constructive discharge arises “when the employer deliberately makes an employee’s working conditions so intolerable that the employee is forced into an involuntary resignation.” … To establish constructive discharge, the plaintiff must show that the “working conditions would have been so difficult or unpleasant that a reasonable person in the employee’s position would be compelled to resign.”

 In sum, it’s not always illegal for an employer to terminate or take an adverse employment action against an employee who has claimed workers’ comp, but it is illegal to do so because of that worker’s injury or claim for benefits.
 If you’ve been hurt on the job, don’t hesitate to file for the worker’s compensation benefits you deserve.

 If you have suffered a work-related injury and have questions about filing for worker’s compensation, contact Platt Law today.
+Here, We support you with all common questions like Can I be fired for filing workers comp claims?
 We can help you pursue the compensation that you deserve for your injuries in Des Moines and Urbandale, Iowa region.
 To schedule an appointment, contact our most trusted worker’s comp attorney online or call us at 515-278-1522.